ishworj/financeTracker-fe/README.md

 ## Features
 - User-friendly interfaces for registration and login.
-- Dashboard displaying the user's current financial status.
+- Dashboard displaying the user's current financial status in charts.
 - Add, edit, or delete income and expense transactions.
 - Visual financial reports with charts.